At a Glance

 - Calculate your home’s equity: Home equity is your home’s current market value minus the amount you still owe.
 Check how much your debts amount to and make sure that your home equity will be sufficient to cover the cost.

 - Obtain your credit score: While your credit score doesn’t need to be sky-high to qualify for a home equity loan, you probably won’t qualify if it’s poor (you’ll likely need at least a 620).
 Credit score minimums vary with lenders.
+Learn how to get a home equity loan with bad credit.

 - Compare lenders: Compare interest rates, terms, and fees when deciding which lender to use.